aspose-cad/Aspose.CAD-Reference-Tutorials/content/english/java/other-cad-operations/put-timeout-on-save/_index.md

 ---
 title: Timeout on Save for CAD with Aspose.CAD
-linktitle: Put Timeout on Save - Aspose.CAD for Java Tutorial
+linktitle: Put Timeout on Save
 second_title: Aspose.CAD Java API
 description: Learn how to boost your Java application's performance with Aspose.CAD.
 Put a timeout on save for CAD drawings.
 Follow our step-by-step guide.
 type: docs